In order to become a client of WP Creative for ongoing website maintenance and update, you must agree to the following terms and conditions.

 3.1 Ongoing Maintenance

 We perform monthly maintenance and upgrades of your website as listed under Scope of Services on our staging server.
-Once everything is tested and functioning well, we will synchronise the changes to the live website after your approval on the changes.
+Once everything is tested by our QA team, we will synchronise the changes to the live website.

 3.3 Hours Tracking

 We track hours using the Zoho time tracker for each task that you send to us.
 You will also receive a monthly report detailing the work we have completed on your website and the time allocated to each task.

 If you have support hours included in your plan, each month we will work for you until the allocated time is completely used up.
 If your requirement exceeds the allocated hours, we will notify you.
 From there, you have two options: